Making extra money as a Santa has to be a fun job.

 How were you able to turn this into something more?

-I market myself using business cards, little toys and candy canes wherever I happened to be.
+I market myself using business cards, little toys and candy canes wherever I happen to be.

 I always have candy canes or little trinkets in my pockets to give to the kids and adults.